Top 10 Things to Do in Quito, Ecuador

 (593 2) 239 5122 / 730 9508

-The Church of San Francisco is the most extraordinary work of Quito.
+The Church of San Francisco is the most extraordinary work of Quito, definitely worth the things to do in Quito list.
 It is located in the historic center, at 477 Cuenca Street and Sucre.
-In front of a square with the same name.
 With the plaza and its stunning structural accompaniment, the area turns it into an imposing architectural work.

 For more information on the Church and Convent of San Francisco: